 Which are your best cheap Sony full-frame lenses?

-Is there a lens that I didn’t mention in this article that you love to use for Sony full-frame?
+Is there a lens I didn’t mention in this article that you love using for Sony full-frame?

 Would you please leave your thoughts and comments below?